 On Mon, 13 Feb 2017, Mark Cave-Ayland wrote:

 So that only leaves this patch.
-I am fairly happy that this version
+I am fairly happy that

 the patch is the better solution until OpenBIOS can support multiple PCI